Let's be honest about Aziz Ansari

-The account, published Saturday on Babe.com, described a date the young woman (referred to by the pseudonym "Grace" on the site) had with Ansari last year.
+The account, published Saturday on Babe.net, described a date the young woman (referred to by the pseudonym "Grace" on the site) had with Ansari last year.
 She wrote that during the evening he pressured her for sex, which she participated in, but he did not use force.

 She concludes, at the end of the piece, "I believe that I was taken advantage of by Aziz."
 Was she?

-Note: Corrections: An earlier version of this commentary incorrectly identified the website where an account of a woman's date with Aziz Ansari appeared.
-The correct site is babe.net.
-This piece has also been updated to give the author's current home city; it is Los Angeles.